 - Name and email of the manager of the Stanford team responsible for this application

-- Have the manager of the Stanford team responsible for this application send an e-mail to email@example.com agreeing to this text:
+- Have the manager of the Stanford team responsible for this application send an e-mail to firstname.lastname@example.org including all the information in section #1 and agreeing to this text:

 We are aware that by not encrypting the Identity Provider's SAML response there is an increased risk both of exposing the response's data and future security issues exploiting the unencrypted response, and that we accept this increased risk.